CodheadClub/AwesomeResources/README.md

 - Make your changes and double check that nothing is broken.
 - Make a pull request and request a review from the The Codhead Club team.

-If you're not sure how to contribute, you can join our [discord](https://discord.gg/DmHbB2PpVn) or [telegram](https://t.me/codheadclub) for more clarification.
+If you're not sure how to contribute, you can join our [discord](https://discord.codhead.club).
 Alternatively, Fork the repo and make a PR or [jump straight in with VS Code for Github](https://github.dev/CodheadClub/AwesomeResources).
 See [here](https://docs.github.com/en/codespaces/developing-in-codespaces/web-based-editor) for more info.

 ## Services <a name="services"></a>